interwebshack/modelinspect/README.md

 ```
 ## Limitations & Alternatives

-`aiforensics` is currently under development.
+`ai-forensics` is currently under development.
 More to come in future versions.

 ## License